ManuOSMx/first-swiftui-testing/README.md

 # Creating SwiftUI App with testing

-This is a simple project just to check how the validations works.
+This is a simple project just to check how the validations works on iOS 18, iPadOS 18, MacOS 15, WatchOS 11, VisionOS 2.

-You need to download the pictures from another repo.
+You need to **download** the pictures from **another repo**.

 Testing File: [SWDemoTests](SWDemoTests/SWDemoTests.swift)